I am going to reiterate what most of you know. You can tell me if I am wrong.

-The load time is a very important factor for your website’s search engine ranking and for maintaining a good user experience.
+The loading time is a crucial factor for your website’s search engine ranking and also for maintaining a good user experience.

 I have shared many tips and tricks which will make sure that your blog loads quickly.

 You should consistently check the loading time of your webpage to ensure that the new techniques you adopt are actually helping you and not hurting your page.

-4 Free Tools To Test Website Load Time
+6 Free Tools To Test Website Load Time

 This is the first website which I usually recommend.
 It analyzes your webpage and recommends changes which you should implement if you want to improve your site’s performance.

-Here is the performance report for ShoutMeLoud and you can clearly see lots of suggestions.
+Here is the performance report for ShoutMeLoud and you can see lots of suggestions.
 Here, GTMetrix shows ShoutMeLoud takes 9.26 sec to load, which is suicidal.

 You can also consider installing the GTMetrix WordPress plugin <Link> which lets you check the loading time of your blog from your WordPress dashboard.

 It gives you a good idea of the elements on your page that take the maximum time to load.
-You can sort the results by various parameters like load order, load size etc.
+You can sort the results by various parameters like load order, load size, etc.

 One of the great things about Pingdom is, it will give you an idea of the external script that takes the maximum time to load.
 Also, history tabs will give you a perspective on how your page loading speed has improved over time.

 This is another popular tool to test the loading time and performance of your website.
-The best part is it offers various locations to test with and you can also select the browser you want to test your website’s function on.
+The best part is, it offers various locations to test with, and you can also select the browser you want to test your website’s function on.

 Which website do you use to check the loading time of your page?
 Let me know in the comments below.